GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/python/index.md

 ### Configure the Client Application

-- Client application must have a valid SSL Certificate, so the URL includes: `https://`
+- Client application must have a valid SSL certificate, so the URL includes: `https://`

 - The client hostname should be a valid `hostname`(FQDN), not a localhost or an IP address.
 You can configure the hostname by adding the following entry in the host file: